pierky/arouteserver/docs/LIVETESTS.rst

 To run built-in live tests, the full repository must be cloned locally and the environment must be configured as reported above.

-To test both the BIRD- and OpenBGPD-based route servers, run the Python unittest using ``nose``:
+To test both the BIRD- and OpenBGPD-based route servers, run the Python unittest using ``pytest``:

    .. code:: bash

       # from within the repository's root
-      nosetests -vs tests/live_tests/
+      pytest -vs tests/live_tests/

 How it works
 ------------